Baby Kits and Elderly Care Project for E’Htu Hta IDP Camp

 This project provided 175 elders with nutritional foods and hygiene supplies on a regular basis.
 The elders often avoid asking for food from their family as resources are scarce, and therefore benefitted greatly from this aid.
 The supplies were often shared with children and grandchildren, who additionally saved money to use on other necessities when their elders received these package, and the aid therefore benefitted whole families and the community.

-One benficiary said: “After I became old, I feel like I don’t have strength anymore but when I drink milk with sugar, it makes me feel stronger”.
+One beneficiary said: “After I became old, I feel like I don’t have strength anymore but when I drink milk with sugar, it makes me feel stronger”.

-The Baby Kits project in the same camp, provided 142 new mothers with essential items for themselves and their newborn, in addition to basic health care education.
+The maternal health project provided 142 new mothers with essential items for themselves and their newborn, in addition to basic health care education.
 Just like the elders receiving the nutritional and hygiene supplies, the young mothers also mentioned that they now saved money which could either be used for other items or saved for the future.

-One benficiary said: “After I delivered my baby, I got baby kit and it was very valuable for me.
+One beneficiary said: “After I delivered my baby, I got baby kit and it was very valuable for me.
 Baby kit fulfilled my needs and really helps my family.”

 Both projects used local products.